Housing & Meal Plans

 Student Mail and Packages

-Personal mail can be sent to you while you are a student.
-New students can learn their box number and mailbox combination in AMOS by navigating to College Students > My Mailbox.
-Once you receive that information, we encourage you to have your mail sent to your box number at the following address:
+Personal mail and packages can be sent to you while you are a student.
+New students can learn their box number in AMOS by navigating to College Students > My Mailbox.
+Once you receive that information, we encourage you to have your mail sent to the following address:

 Student’s Name